To learn more about diabetes and how Toujeo is used, see the “Is Toujeo used for diabetes?” section below.

 - Allergic reaction.
 If you’ve had an allergic reaction to Toujeo or any of its ingredients, your doctor may not recommend Toujeo as a treatment option.
 Ask your doctor what other medications are better options for you.

 - Hypokalemia (low potassium level).
 Hypokalemia is a possible side effect of Toujeo.
 If you have risk factors for this condition, you may have a higher risk of severe hypokalemia with Toujeo.
 Risk factors include taking medications that can lower your potassium level, such as furosemide (Lasix) and indapamide.
 Your doctor may monitor your blood potassium levels more often than usual during Toujeo treatment.
-If you have severely low potassium, you may have serious breathing problems and an irregular heartbeat.
+If you have severely low potassium, you may develop serious breathing problems and an irregular heart rate.
 This can be life threatening in severe cases.
 Make sure to tell your doctor if you have possible symptoms of this condition.
 They may stop your Toujeo treatment.

 - Heart failure and fluid buildup.
 If you have heart failure or edema, taking Toujeo with certain other diabetes medications can make your condition worse.
 This includes drugs called thiazolidinediones, such as pioglitazone (Actos) and rosiglitazone (Avandia).
 Your doctor will monitor your heart function if you’re taking Toujeo and a thiazolidinedione medication.